-The National Education Goals Panel described five dimensions of school readiness: 1) physical well-being and motor development; 2) social and emotional development; 3) approaches to learning; 4) language development; and 5) cognition and general knowledge (Kagan, Moore, & Bredekamp, 1998).
-Of these, language development and cognition and general knowledge are typically measured using cognitive tests designed to assess children's literacy and language skills, their numeracy and pre-mathematics skills, and their general knowledge.
+The National Education Goals Panel described five dimensions of school readiness: 1) physical well-being and motor development; 2) social-emotional development; 3) approaches to learning; 4) language development; and 5) cognition and general knowledge (Kagan, Moore, & Bredekamp, 1998).
+Of these, language development and cognition and general knowledge are typically measured using cognitive tests designed to assess children's literacy and language skills, numeracy and pre-mathematics skills, and general knowledge.
 These "academic readiness" skills are a key dimension of school readiness.
-Early academic achievement scores predict later academic achievement better than do early measures of social-emotional development and behavior (G. J. Duncan et al., 2007), and also predict adult earnings (Chetty et al., 2011).
+Early academic achievement predicts later academic achievement better than do early measures of social-emotional development and behavior (G. J. Duncan et al., 2007), and also predict adult earnings (Chetty et al., 2011).

 Nonetheless, although academic readiness at kindergarten entry is critical in predicting school performance in later grades and has long played a dominant role in research on educational and social inequality, other dimensions of readiness, such as social, motor, emotional, and behavioral skills, also affect academic achievement and educational success (Grissmer & Eiseman, 2008).
-One key area is children's capacity for self-regulation, which includes children's ability to focus and pay attention, control their impulses, communicate their needs, and engage in the learning material (Lewit & Baker, 1995).
-These self-regulatory abilities have been directly implicated in children's later school success (Blair & Razza, 2007; G. J. Duncan, et al., 2007; McClelland et al., 2007), highlighting the importance of focusing on indicators of school readiness in addition to achievement outcomes.
+One key area is children's capacity for self-regulation.
+Selfregulation is a broad, multi-dimensional construct consisting of cognitive and behavioral processes that allow individuals to maintain optimal levels of emotional, motivational, and cognitive arousal for positive adjustment and adaptation (Blair & Diamond, 2008).
+These processes include children's ability to focus and pay attention, control their impulses, communicate their needs, and engage in the learning material (Lewit & Baker, 1995), processes that have been directly implicated in children's later math and reading achievement (Blair & Razza, 2007; G. J. Duncan, et al., 2007; McClelland et al., 2007).
+Children who lack the attentional and inhibitory control processes necessary to focus on educational material tend to exhibit challenges learning and engaging with classroom activities.
+These challenges may place them at risk for reduced academic achievement as they progress through school (Blair, 2002).

-Self-regulation is a broad, multi-dimensional construct consisting of cognitive and behavioral processes that allow individuals to maintain optimal levels of emotional, motivational, and cognitive arousal for positive adjustment and adaptation (Blair & Diamond, 2008).
 Socioeconomic status is positively associated with self-regulatory abilities, both as reported by parents and teachers (Brody & Flor, 1997; Brody, Stoneman, & Flor, 1996) and as measured via laboratory tasks (Crook & Evans, 2014; Evans & Rosenbaum, 2008; Farah et al., 2006; Noble, McCandliss, & Farah, 2007; Noble, Norman, & Farah, 2005; Sarsour et al., 2011).
-There are also racial differences in patterns of development of selfregulation skills.
+There are also racial differences in patterns of development of self-regulation skills.
 Both racial and socioeconomic gaps in self-regulatory abilities emerge prior to kindergarten entry (Grissmer & Eiseman, 2008; Hughes, Ensor, Wilson, & Graham, 2009; Magnuson & Duncan, 2014).
+Further, self-regulation has been proposed to function as a mediator to explain the relation between income and academic achievement (Crook & Evans, 2014; Evans & Rosenbaum, 2008).
+For this reason, this study focuses on indicators of self-regulation in addition to academic achievement outcomes in order to obtain a better current picture of children's school readiness gaps at kindergarten entry, and whether these trends have changed in the period from 1998-2010.
+Why Might Racial and Socioeconomic School Readiness Gaps Have Changed Since 1998?